Am0rphous/Awesome/Operating Systems.md

   - [Download DD-WRT](ftp://ftp.dd-wrt.com/betas/)
 - [FreshTomato](https://freshtomato.org/)
 - [IPFire](https://www.ipfire.org) - IPFire is a hardened, versatile, state-of-the-art Open Source firewall based on Linux.
+- [LibreCMC](LibreCMC) - LibreCMC is a set of fully free embedded Operating Systems for general purpose computers.
+The Project aims to give its users freedom and control over the software that runs on their hardware.
+Most of the hardware that libreCMC supports includes a wide range of routers and some small single board computers.
 - [m0n0wall](https://m0n0.ch/wall/index.php) - Embedded firewall distribution of FreeBSD.
 - [MikroTik](https://mikrotik.com)
   - [RouterOS Scripts](https://github.com/eworm-de/routeros-scripts)